ikelaiah/free-pascal-and-lazarus-cookbook/docs/community.md

 - `#lazarus` at `web.libera.chat`.
     - You can access it via [Free Pascal & Lazarus forum](https://forum.lazarus.freepascal.org/index.php/page,9.html)
 - `#fpc` and `#fpc-alt` on `irc.libera.chat`

+!!!
+Note

-    - I have not been able to join the `irc.libera.chat`
+    I have not been able to join the `irc.libera.chat`

-    - The `irc.libera.chat` for off-topic discussions.
+    The `irc.libera.chat` is for off-topic discussions.

-    - The FPC core team has no control over either of these channels.
+    The FPC core team has no control over either of these channels.

 ## Email Lists